 - Add pure vanilla extract then increase speed to medium-high (I use speed 6 on my stand mixer) and beat for a full 8 minutes until the mixture turns from brown to white and triples in volume.

 - Once the marshmallow whip is ready don’t delay, it’s go time!
 Quickly turn the marshmallows out onto your prepared parchment paper and smooth with a spatula before it starts setting.
 Allow to cool at room temperature for 6 hours or more before cutting.

 - Once cooled, rub the top of the marshmallow with 1 Tablespoon of arrowroot powder.
 Dip a sharp knife into the arrowroot powder and cut into desired sizes and shapes.

 - Toss individual pieces in arrowroot powder to lightly cover all edges.
 Store in an airtight container for up to two weeks.
 Enjoy!

-Keywords: homemade marshmallows, marshmallow recipe, marshmallows without corn syrup, paleo desserts,
+Keywords: paleo marshmallows, homemade marshmallows, corn syrup free marshmallows, marshmallows without corn syrup,